 It is certainly possible to save some money teaching in Georgia especially if you are willing to teach private lessons on the side.
 For more information on teaching English in Tbilisi, check out this article detailing what it’s like to teach English in Tbilisi.

-Poland is one of the most overlooked destinations in Central and Eastern Europe to teach English abroad.
+Poland is rarely mentioned as one of the best places to teach English abroad, but I am here to tell you that it is one of the most overlooked destinations in Central and Eastern Europe.
 Most people who consider this part of the world are checking out the Czech Republic.

 However, I am here to say that you should definitely consider Poland as a place to teach English abroad.
 If you are looking for a European destination that offers real opportunities to English teachers, then you must check out Warsaw and Krakow.
 The two largest cities in Poland have developed over the last ten years as major tourism hubs.
 However the Native English teaching crowd is still small in comparison to Western Europe.